 And what would you shout as they wrestled you to the ground?
 You would wish it scripted, I think.
 Nation’s Favourite Painting my Arse!
 Michelangelo was an old pope's whore!
 Bless the Pequod!

-The Sistine Chapel – my own answer – would be difficult to bring off of course.
+The Sistine Chapel – my own answer – would be difficult to bring off.
 I assume a paintball gun could be loaded with acidballs, and you could, in the few brief seconds allowed you, seek to tattoo your message to humanity over the steroidal nudes and transsexual sibyls, like a grimacing and determined Edward G. Robinson, before you were pinned to the ground, wrestling and struggling like the Great Artist himself, no doubt, in the grip of Popes and plutocrats.

-Hunter Sidney makes his comments on images – that we are tethered to them, that we might free ourselves of them - in lugubrious answer to Clarke's parlour game.
-We are in Solomon’s library: Solomon, Veronica da Viggiani (the achieropoeitic vera icon in person), Clarke, Hunter Sidney, and myself.
+Hunter Sidney makes his comments on images – that we are tethered to them, that we might free ourselves of them – in lugubrious answer to Clarke's parlour game.
+We are in Solomon’s library: Solomon, Veronica de Viggiani (the achieropoeitic vera icon in person), Clarke, Hunter Sidney, and myself.

 The library has become, by accident, an icon-rich space – an iconosphere, so to speak.
 We had originally envisaged donating copies (or the originals) of our entire libraries to Solomon’s shelves, either in book form or in digital form, so that the totality of the library would in fact become a number of distinct but overlapping sets.
 But this was too vast an undertaking and it rapidly faltered.